WHO WE ARE

 We are transparent.
 We openly share the flies and techniques that work for us.
 At rivers, we have given away flies.

-Alex Bagdonas: Passionate about fly fishing both freshwater and the salt, Alex frequently hits the Swift, Millers and other rivers.
+Alex Bagdonas: Loves fly fishing both freshwater and the salt, Alex frequently hits the Swift, Millers and other rivers.
 His Instagram is @broker_on_the_fly.

 Jamie Carr: A Mass.
 DCR Senior Aquatic Biologist, husband, and dad, he is someone who expresses his love of nature and wild fish through fly fishing adventures.
 His home turf is Massachusetts’ rivers and streams in the central and western part of the state.
 His Instagram is @immaculate_fins.